Lac-Mégantic rail disaster: Casualties and damage

 42 bodies were found and transported to Montreal to be identified.
 39 of those were identified by investigators by late August 2013 and the 40th in April 2014.
 Identification of additional victims became increasingly difficult after the August 1 end of the on-site search and family members were asked to provide DNA samples of those missing, as well as dental records.
 The bodies of five presumed victims were never found.
 It is possible that some of the missing people were vapourised by the explosions.
 As two of the three local notary offices were destroyed by fire (and only one of the document vaults survived the blaze), the last will and testament of some victims of the disaster were lost.

 At least 30 buildings were destroyed in the centre of town (along rue Frontenac from rue Milette to boulevard Sterns), including the town's library, post office, a historic former Bank of Montreal building (at 5193 rue Frontenac), and other businesses and houses.
 In total, 115 businesses were destroyed, displaced, or rendered inaccessible.
 The Musi-Café was destroyed and three of its employees were among the dead or missing.
-While the town has built some new infrastructure and commercial space, many of the historic buildings lost are irreplaceable.
+While the town built some new infrastructure and commercial space, many of the historic buildings lost were irreplaceable.

 “We will rebuild our town.
 But at the same time, we have to accept that it won’t be the one we knew.
 Very old buildings, heritage and architecture all disappeared and at the beginning, no one realized the magnitude and now we are starting to understand the consequences.”